 A full list of commitments and meeting dates will be shared as a part of your awardee package.

-Applying to Amplify Madison just takes a few steps.
-Respond to a short survey and submit a 5 min phone quality video.
+Applying to Amplify Madison just takes submitting a short application form.
+Additionally, your team can also submit a 5 min phone quality video.
 Multilingual submissions are welcomed.

 Vanessa McDowell, YWCA Madison CEO

 Amplify Madison grants are available for all applicants that identify as women, including trans women and in particular women of color working in the nonprofit sector in Madison, this also includes faith communities, neighborhood groups, community volunteers and other similar local organizations.